danielaruizl1/NeRF/README.md

 <img src='https://www.albertpumarola.com/images/2021/D-NeRF/teaser2.gif' >
 </p>

+## Part 0: Discussion
-In your report discuss about how should the implementation of the D-NeRF architecture should vary in comparison to the NeRF one (previous section).
+In your report discuss about how should the implementation of the D-NeRF **architecture** should vary in comparison to the NeRF one (previous section).
+Rely on the papers and the code provided.

-## Part 0: Installation
+## Part 1: Installation
 Run the following commands:

 ```